Temple Shalom By-Laws

 17.1 Every director who is in any way directly or indirectly interested in a contract or a proposed contract with the Corporation shall:

-17.1.1 Declare his/her interest at the first meeting of the Directors after which he/she became interested;
+17.1.1 Declare his/her interest at the first meeting of the Board after which they became interested;

-17.1.2 Request that his/her declaration be recorded in the minutes of that meeting; and
+17.1.2 Request that their declaration be recorded in the minutes of that meeting; and

 17.1.3 Not vote on any resolution concerning the contract or the proposed contract.